jdabassett/reading-notes/301/class15-reading.md

 * What is the difference between authorization and authentication?

+  Authenication is demonstrating ownership over an asset, where as authorization is the approval granted to third-parties to access that asset.

 * What is Authorization Code Flow?

+  Is a process of exchanging an authorization code for an access token.

 * What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?

+  Is is the same as Authorization Code Flow only with the additional use of a proof key for added security.
+Use especially for  mobile, native applications.

 * What is Implicit Flow with Form Post?

+  Implicit Flow is an less secure alternative to Authorization Code Flow intended for application unable to securely store client data.
+Implicit Flow can be used in conjunction with Form Post

 * What is Client Credentials Flow?

+  For machine to machine applications a server will authenicate/authorize an app rather than a user.

 * What is Device Authorization Flow?

+  For input constrained devices a server/database will authenicate/authorize a device rather than a user.

 * What is Resource Owner Password Flow?

+  Highly trusted application can use this to request client credientials through a form.
+(Prefer Authorization Code Flow to this.)

 ---